fanweng/obsidian-template-vault/assets/assets.md

-Save resources like documentation, screenshots, drawings, etc.
+This folder saves resources like documentation, screenshots, drawings, etc.